 A common problem in the U.S., infertility is generally defined as the inability to conceive after a year or longer of unprotected sex.
-Because it is harder for a woman to conceive as she ages, some doctors may begin providing fertility treatments for women 35 and older after six months of unprotected sex and no pregnancy.
+Because it is harder for a woman to conceive as she ages, some doctors may begin providing fertility treatment options for women 35 and older after six months of unprotected sex and no pregnancy.

 What Are The Different Types of Fertility Treatments?